CadQuery/cadquery/doc/free-func.rst

     result = compound([el.moved(2*i) for i,el in enumerate(results)])

-Most operations support optional history that allows to refer to generted, modified or deleted shapes.
-Here is a usage example of this feature.
+Most operations support optionally history that allows to refer to generated, modified or deleted shapes.
+In order to use it one has to instantiate the
+:py:class:`cadquery.occ_impl.shapes.History` class and pass it to the operations of interest.
+The individual modeling steps (i.e. instances of :py:class:`cadquery.occ_impl.shapes.Op`) can be accessed using indexing or name-based queries.
+In order to support names, one need to specify the `name` parameter when invoking an operation.
+Here is an usage example of this feature.

 .. cadquery::